Today we’re introducing the Superficial API — our first product milestone on the path to reliable artificial intelligence.

 This is the challenge Superficial was built to solve.

-Superficial builds on decades of research in neural-symbolic computing — including foundational work on integrating learning and reasoning by Garcez et al. (2019) and recent advances in verifiable neuro-symbolic systems by Yu et al. (2023) — to release the first neurosymbolic system designed to make neural AI outputs verifiable, auditable, and dependable at scale.
+Superficial builds on decades of research in neural-symbolic computing — including foundational work on integrating learning and reasoning by Garcez et al. (2019) and recent advances in verifiable neuro-symbolic systems by Yu et al. (2023) — to release the first neurosymbolic system designed to make neural AI outputs verifiable, auditable, and reliable at scale.
 Superficial combines both strands of AI to eliminate the limitations of purely neural systems by combining fast, adaptive neural perception with structured, deterministic symbolic reasoning.

 Across more than 55,000 claims from the Google DeepMind FACTS dataset, Superficial boosts the average accuracy of top AI models to 99.7% — a 9.9% relative improvement.
 Many of today's top models, including GPT-5, Grok 4, Gemini 2.5 Flash and gpt-oss score 100% after Superficial one-shot enhancement.